itscodenation/curriculum-15-16/units/14-jQuery/lessons/1-jquery/README.md

 ![image](http://i.imgur.com/iWFGbVq.jpg)

 Suppose we want to change the image.
 We could delete the `img` tag and make a new one with the right `src` URL.
-But we're lazy programmers so we try to do things that take the least amount of effort.
+But we don't want to delete anything.
 Instead, we can edit the `src` attribute by using the ``attr()`` function:

 ```
 $("img").attr("src", "http://i.imgur.com/fkKkNX5.png")